johndef64/pychatgpt/rec-whisper-paste/README.md

 ## Usage

 To start recording, press 'alt+a'.
-The recording can be interrupted by pressing 'alt+a+s'.
+The recording can be interrupted by pressing 'alt+s'.
 After each recording session, the transcribed text is automatically pasted into the active window.

 Note: You need to be using OpenAI Python v0.27.0 for the code to work correctly.